 Through 2012, there have been some wonderful articles by my colleagues on all sorts of things Bond.
 Just for posterity, and to place the responses I’ve made all in one place, I’ve re-posted them here.
 I updated a few items, shortened others, but mostly my comments remain unchanged.
 Purely for the folk that love this venerable movie series as much as I do.

-James Bonds (inspired by Ruth’s Discussing the Enduring Appeal of James Bond)
+Inspired by Ruth’s Discussing the Enduring Appeal of James Bond.

 - Sean Connery – of course and without question for me.

 - Daniel Craig – he’s worth all of the acclaim he’s gotten.

 - Timothy Dalton – the one who has risen the most in the role in my estimation.

 - Pierce Brosnan – dropped some, chiefly for his last two films as OO7.